emvc/emvc-guide/content/guide/datastores.md

 ### Datastores

-Locomotive recognizes that the demands of modern web applications entail the use of a variety of datastores.
-Choosing the correct database is an important decision, and Locomotive does not impose on that choice.
-Locomotive is fully functional, independent of the choice of database or object mapping layer used by an application.
+emvc recognizes that the demands of modern web applications entail the use of a variety of datastores.
+Choosing the correct database is an important decision, and emvc does not impose on that choice.  emvc is fully functional, independent of the choice of database or object mapping layer used by an application.

 #### Model Awareness

-Locomotive includes a `urlFor()` helper that can be used to build URLs to a controller's action.
+emvc includes a `urlFor()` helper that can be used to build URLs to a controller's action.
 For example:

 ```javascript